 All routes on this list should have return flights for under USD$300 or so—with most clocking in around $200 and several as low as $100 depending on when a booking is made.
 Since the cost of air travel changes from day to day and month to month it isn’t possible to rate each of these routes; you’ll just have to try them out and see for yourself.
 Most of the airlines listed below are low-cost carriers so you will typically have to pay extra for checked baggage, in-flight meals, and the like.
 If you can last a week with nothing more than a small backpack these routes will serve you well—but if you tend to check in luggage you may find that these flights aren’t quite as thrifty as they appear.
 More research into the cost of staying at each destination will be required in any case—this list is only meant as a starting point for trip planning.

 For what it’s worth, my budget airlines of choice have not been constant over time.
 Only Peach and AirAsia have remained in my good books, due in no small part to the fact that most have readily accessible low-cost calendars or promotional offers on their web sites, which makes it way easier to find the cheapest fares.
+More recently I’ve been flying VietJet a lot because their fares are hard to beat (and Vietnam is awesome) but their website is among the worst.
 Certain other airlines offer great rates if you don’t mind digging—but I usually get rather tired of mucking about with horrid user interfaces in search of a fare perhaps $20 lower than someplace else.
 For reference I have purchased return flights for as low as 3,000 NT (taxes and fees included) on several occasions with the information contained within this guide.